 These settings affect only the selected Options Electronic Eye widget.
-To update the default settings with these value for newly-opened Options Electronic Eye widgets, or to expose an option to apply them to existing opened widgets, click Save as default.
+To update the default settings with these value for newly-opened Options Electronic Eye widgets, or to apply them to existing opened widgets, click Defaults.

 You can customize the Options Electronic Eye using the following settings: